 A brief history of the BSA Museum Study Collection will be published in Archaeological Reports vol. 68 (late 2022).

-For further information about the Museum, or to apply for permission to study material held by the BSA, please contact the Assistant Director: email@example.com
+For further information about the Museum, please contact the Assistant Director: email@example.com

 To apply for permission to study material held in the BSA museum (including its paper archive), please fill out the online request form on the Digital Collections website.